fizzbee-io/website/content/examples/two_phase_commit.md

 following this example written by Leslie Lamport: https://github.com/tlaplus/Examples/blob/master/specifications/transaction_commit/TwoPhase.tla

-Feel free to notice the readability of the FizzBee spec vs the TLA+ spec, making FizzBee a viable alternative to TLA+ and the easiest formal methods language so far.
+Take a look at the readability of the FizzBee spec vs the TLA+ spec, making FizzBee a viable alternative to TLA+ and the easiest formal methods language so far.

 If you are a TLA+ user, this style will be the quickest to get used to.